voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

-    In order to work with datasets containing custom embedded documents defined using this approach, you must configure your `module_path` in *all environments* where you intend to work with the datasets that use these classes, not just the environment where you create the dataset!
+    In order to work with datasets containing custom embedded documents defined using this approach, you must configure your `module_path` in *all environments* where you intend to work with the datasets that use these classes, not just the environment where you create the dataset.

     To avoid this requirement, consider defining custom documents :ref:`on-the-fly <defining-custom-documents-on-the-fly>` instead.